Bhavana

 Both are necessary factors in the Noble Eightfold Path, namely Right Concentration and Right Mindfulness.
 Siddhartha Gotama (before he became the Buddha) had achieved the highest states in samatha meditation under his teachers, but failed to attain enlightenment.
 After leaving the teachers and deciding to discover the truth himself, Siddhartha realised that it is the practise of vipassana that eradicates mental defilements leading to enlightenment and release from the cycle of existence (samsara)

 Samatha meditation is usually done in the sitting posture in a quiet environment, away from distractions as stillness of the body and mind is essential.
-Vipassana, the practice of developing mindfulness, can be done anytime, anywhere even while engaging in daily tasks - one could be mindful while bathing, dressing, eating (eat slowly with awareness), preparing food in the kitchen, sweeping the floor etc
+Vipassana, the practice of developing mindfulness, can be done anytime, anywhere even while engaging in daily tasks - one could be mindful while eating (eat slowly with awareness), sipping a cup of tea or coffee preparing food in the kitchen, sweeping the floor etc

 An Analogy